rule

 Text 17-19

 The son of Vyâsa said: 'The king of the Haihayas, Kârtavîryârjuna, the best of the kshatriyas, had, being of full-duty worship with Dattâtreya - who is a plenary portion of Nârâyana -, received thereafter a thousand arms and was, most difficult to conquer, invincible in the midst of enemies, of the strongest sense, of beauty, of influence, power, fame and physical strength.
 With the opulence of yogic control wherein the perfections like animâ [see siddhi] etc. are found, went he all over the world like the indefatigable wind.
+(Vedabase)

 Text 20

+When he one day surrounded by beautiful women enjoyed the water of the Revâ [the Narmadâ], he, overly proud of being decorated with the garland of victory, with his arms stopped the flow of the river.

 Surrounded by beautiful women enjoying [once] in the water of the Revâ [the Narmadâ], stopped he, overly proud of being decorated with the garland of victory, the flow of the river with his arms.

-Surrounded by beautiful women enjoying [once] in the water of the Revâ [the Narmadâ], stopped he, overly proud being decorated with the garland of victory, the flow of the river with his arms.
 (Vedabase)

 Text 21